 Shoshana Ungerleider, MD

-Shoshana has spoken at Google, Exponential Medicine 2017, The Schwartz Center’s Compassion in Action Healthcare Conference, Columbia University’s Narrative Medicine Rounds, and Stanford University School of Medicine.
+Shoshana has been a featured keynoter at Google, SXSW, HLTH, Exponential Medicine, The Milken Institute, The U.S. Centers for Medicare and Medicaid Services (CMS), The Schwartz Center’s Compassion in Action Healthcare Conference, Columbia University, Stanford University School of Medicine and many others.

 Shoshana speaks about the following topics: